Being slandered by a narcissist is one of the most horrible things to experience.

 It isn’t a pleasant feeling when the person you’re trying to avoid, turns up out the front of your house, follows you (including interstate), repeatedly rings from a silent number and hangs up when you answer; sends you hate mail, has their friends contact your own family… and then ultimately, when their narcissism and stalking are blocked and they fail, they smear your name.

 No, it's not pleasant.
-Incredibly, to friends, their smoke screen is effective and they are viewed as victims to be pitied because increasingly, you want less and less to do with them as this bizarre and concerning behaviour escalates.
+Incredibly, to friends, their smoke screen is effective and they are viewed as victims to be pitied because increasingly, you want less and less to do with them as this bizarre and concerning behavior escalates.

-WHY does this behaviour occur?
+WHY does this behavior occur?
 It stems from an intense desire for control over you and your life.
-There’s a delusional sense of entitlement, self-importance and even jealousy that exists at the root of it, which is why the behaviour becomes so irrational and bizarre.
+There’s a delusional sense of entitlement, self-importance and even jealousy that exists at the root of it, which is why the behavior becomes so irrational and bizarre.
 They portray a grandiose facade, believing they are extremely important; yet have nothing to really show for this self-perceived image and are in reality, very insecure.

 They don’t respect boundaries.
 Everything is always about them.
 In fact, whatever you do or whatever happens in your life, is always viewed with a filter of how it affects them negatively – even when it comes to normal or celebrated life events!
 It’s irrational and not characteristic of typical people.

 My experience of narcissists is that they are selfish.
 When you respectfully highlight the boundaries and the fact they’re being crossed, that fires them up to engage in more extreme and irrational behaviour to get their way.
 It’s important to point out the boundaries assertively, because it shows self-respect… but my experience is that when you do, they invade your boundaries even more because they think it’s their God-given right.
 Who does she think she is?!
 I’ll show her!